 Integration with your existing workflow

-You don't have to change everything at once.
-Start with one part (for example food costs) and gradually expand.
-The app grows with how you work.
+You don't need to overhaul everything simultaneously.
+Start with one component (like food costs) and gradually expand.
+The app adapts to how you operate.

 ⚠️ Watch out:

-An app is only as good as the information you put into it.
-Enter temperatures honestly, update prices on time, and make sure your team participates.
-Otherwise it becomes an expensive notebook.
+An app is only as effective as the information you input.
+Enter temperatures accurately, update prices promptly, and ensure your team participates.
+Otherwise it becomes an expensive digital notebook.

-Apps like KitchenNmbrs are specifically designed for small to medium-sized food service businesses.
-They combine food cost calculation, HACCP registration, recipe management and team tasks in one system.
-This way you finally get one place where everything comes together.
+Digital kitchen management apps are specifically built for small to medium-sized food service operations.
+They combine food cost calculation, HACCP registration, recipe management and team coordination in one unified system.

 How do you set up a digital kitchen app as a control point? (step by step)